-Tracy Smith has managed HOUR (the Hopkins Office for Undergraduate Research) since before its launch in March 2017.
-She works tirelessly to enhance the undergraduate research experience across all fields, programs and departments by providing funding and presentation opportunities as well as guidance to undergraduates and mentors.
+Tracy Smith leads HOUR (the Hopkins Office for Undergraduate Research) and has been managing the office prior to its official launch in March 2017.
+She works to enhance the undergraduate research experience across all fields, programs, and departments by providing funding and presentation opportunities as well as guidance to undergraduates and mentors.

 To learn more about the HOUR program at Johns Hopkins University visit: